Those going on this day trip from Santo Domingo to Sanoa Island start at the Pizzerelli Pizza Palace at six forty five in the morning.

-This is a job that makes me appreciate roofing, concrete work, painting, digging swimming pools, having to assign student grades and facing an overflowing class of eighth graders.
+This is a job that makes me appreciate roofing, concrete work, painting, digging swimming pools, having to assign student grades and facing an overflowing class of maniac eighth graders.

 On good days, the water is turquoise, clear, and you can see white sand twenty feet underneath blue waves.

 Palm trees move in the wind like a sea of jungle ants scavenging on the jungle floor.
-Leaves in the canopy move all directions and it is difficult to see what direction the wind comes until you look at the slant of the trunks.
+Leaves in the canopy move all directions and it is difficult to see what direction the wind comes until you look at the slant of the tree trunks.

 It is no lucky accident Mayan royalty built their retreat here but they had no idea it would become a tourist zone for foreigners looking for paradise outside their own urban concrete and steel jungles.